supunlakmal/spreadsheet/README.md

 ## How It Works

 Your spreadsheet state is stored entirely in the URL hash.
 The hash is LZ-String compressed JSON to keep links short, and only non-default data is included.
+When password protection is enabled, that compressed string is encrypted with AES-GCM (256-bit) using a PBKDF2-derived key (100k iterations, random salt/IV) and stored as URL-safe Base64 with an `ENC:` prefix.
+The password never leaves the browser; recipients must enter it to decrypt locally.

-Example state (decompressed):
+Example state (decompressed, before encryption):

 ```
 {